 We will continue the Work to whatever size and degree God permits.
 Of course, Restored already has a sizeable staff (almost 80), and is continuing to hire more.
 As mentioned, we have a tremendous amount of literature, and have already employed many ideas about how to do the Work.

 For instance, The Plain Truth Newsstand Distribution Program was a project I largely developed, almost from its inception (others actually started it).
 I loved working with this program in conjunction with conducting Public Bible Lectures in every major and medium-sized city in all of my pastorates.
 We now have a similar worldwide Newsstand Distribution Program with our magazine The Real Truth.
-The full magazine is also available on our realtruth.org website.
-We have also produced over 100 World to Come video broadcasts, which are all available on our worldtocome.org website, but again, we are on weekly television across North America.
+The full magazine is also available on rcg.org/realtruth.
+We have also produced over 100 World to Come video broadcasts, which are all available on rcg.org/worldtocome.

 Jesus Christ is the active Head of His one Church.
 Although an absolutely immense Work will continue to ensue, only He knows how much time is left in this age and how big we will grow before the Two Witnesses appear (from out of His one Church).
 Certainly, the warning message God will issue to the nations of Israel will be the greatest that has ever occurred.
 However, we also recognize the prophesied “famine of the Word” may not be many more years ahead, so we are careful to follow Christ—neither getting ahead of Him nor falling behind His lead, yet always ready to step out in faith to go through any open doors presented to us.
 This will not change!